 Seeds of Life

 One tiny seed is packed with a mountain of health benefits.
 But be sure to only eat them raw, soaked, or mashed, as heat zaps their nutritional value.
 Also, try the delicious tomato, chia, and pomegranate salad below.
-It is refreshingly light and makes the perfect accompaniment to a roast leg of lamb/pork/beef during the Holidays.

 At least 60 clinical trials were registered with the National Institute of Health this year to examine the effects of pomegranates on a myriad disorders.
 High in vitamins C and K, as well as dietary fiber, a palm full of pomegranate is a delicious, healthy treat.